NathanCheshire/Cyder/README.md

 * Have I used already existing methods from the utilities package?
 * Have I added javadoc comments before any methods I created as well as @param and @return annotations?
 * Have I commented any code that could potentially be confusing (take note of what a magic number is: https://en.wikipedia.org/wiki/Magic_number_(programming))?
-* Have I tested my additions properly and thoroughly?
+* Have I tested my modifications properly and thoroughly?

 Additionally, the PR should contain a description with the following information: